PTNS Has No Severe Side-Effects

 In the final two articles of our series, Urgent PC By the Numbers, we will look at reimbursement codes and patient treatment schedules.

 Urgent PC is indicated for the treatment of Overactive Bladder and associated symptoms of urinary urgency, urinary frequency and urge incontinence.
 Treatment with Urgent PC is contraindicated for patients with pacemakers or implantable defibrillators, patients prone to excessive bleeding, patients with nerve damage that could impact either percutaneous tibial nerve or pelvic floor function or patients who are pregnant or planning to become pregnant during the duration of the treatment.
 Most patients don't experience side-effects.
 If side-effects occur, they are typically temporary and include mild pain and skin inflammation at or near the stimulation site.
 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.
 For complete instructions for use, storage, warnings, indications, contraindications, precautions, adverse reactions and disclaimer of warranties, please refer to the insert accompanying each product or online at www.cogentixmedical.com.
-Urgent PC is a registered trademark of Cogentix Medical © 2015 Cogentix Medical.
+Models are for illustrative purposes.
+Urgent is a registered trademark of Cogentix Medical © 2015 Cogentix Medical.
 All rights reserved.